Rabbit Sequence - Platform China, Beijing

-Following a previous collaboration resulting in the 'Local Whispers' installation at the V&A, this subsequent project was developed in London and Beijing with Ruan Qianrui.
+Following a previous collaboration resulting in the 'Local Whispers' installation at the V&A, this subsequent project was developed in London and Beijing by EEC and Ruan Qianrui.
 'Rabbit Sequence' was first shown at Platform China Institute of Contemporary Arts in Beijing in June 2011.

 Persons were chosen at random and recordings made.
 Persons were asked their name, date of birth and where they were born, then asked what they believe to be their fortune for the rest of the year of the rabbit.
 They were then photographed.